13 Animals That Never Sleep 🤯

 Hydras are very complicated creatures, even though they appear basic.
 They can perceive light, touch, and temperature and possess neurological systems.

-They are also capable of regenerating lost bodily parts, which is one of the reasons why scientists frequently use them in studies.
+They can also regenerate lost bodily parts, which is why scientists frequently use them in studies.

 At this point, they become immobile, and their metabolism begins to slow.